gkjohnson/threejs-sandbox/README.md

 # threejs-sandbox

 Set of experiments and extensions to THREE.js.
+These pages are a sandbox of examples and not necessarily ready to include in projects and may require some work to properly and performantly integrate.

 ## Potential Projects